SoKnight/SKLibrary/README.md

 You must have installed `Maven 3` and `JDK 8` (or above, but it isn't been tested).

 ### Compiling
-1) Download sources using `git clone https://github.com/SoKnight/SKLibrary.git sklib`
+1) Download sources using `git clone https://github.com/SoKnight/SKLibrary.git sklibrary`
-2) Go to repository output folder using `cd sklib`
+2) Go to repository output folder using `cd sklibrary`
-3) Compile JAR from sources using `mvn install`
+3) Compile JAR from sources using `mvn compile package`
 4) Go to maven output folder using `cd target`
-5) See the compiled `sklibrary-X.X.X.jar` :)
+5) See the compiled `sklibrary-X.X.X-shaded.jar` :)

 ## Development
 To use my library in your project you need add Jitpack repository and the library as project dependency.
 See instruction for Maven below.
-I don't use Gradle so I can't post instructions for it here.
+I don't use Gradle, so I can't post instructions for it here.

 ### Maven project
 Add Maven repository: